InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Results and Analysis

 Inference configurations directly influence the request scheduling and execution performance of LLMs, \textit{InferLog} aims to provide an efficient and highly transferable configuration tuning pipeline to further enhance the performance of inference systems.
 Without configuration tuning, the inference latency degrades by 53.65\% and processing throughput drops by 14.5\%.
 Notably, a good configuration achieves significant improvements in tail latency, which is crucial for meeting SLOs.
 Indeed, it limits the tokens processed per inference step, thereby preventing computational overload in prefill phase, which effectively alleviates the performance bottlenecks identified in \cref{sec:prefill}.

 \textbf{Prediction Accuracy of AttMAML}. \textit{InferLog} innovatively integrates the attention mechanism into meta-learning framework, enabling the MAML algorithm to automatically identify which meta-training tasks are more critical for the target tasks.
 This enhancement not only boosts the precision of the MAML algorithm but also enhances its ability to rapidly adapt to target tasks.
 Specifically, we conducted meta-learning on eight tasks and evaluated the few-shot learning performance on another eight tasks.
-The average mean absolute percentage error (MAPE) on target tasks are shown in Fig.\ref{fig:mape}, we find that (i) compared to Random Forest, the representation of machine learning, AttMAML demonstrates a 81.76\% reduction on MAPE, indicating it's ability to transfer knowledge effectively in facing new scenarios. (ii) AttMAML achieves a 32.74\% MAPE reduction over the standard MAML algorithm on average, emphasizing the effectiveness of the attention mechanism in improving meta-training performance.
+The average mean absolute percentage error (MAPE) on target tasks are shown in Fig.\ref{fig:mape}, we find that (i) compared to Random Forest(RF), the representation of machine learning, AttMAML demonstrates a 81.76\% reduction on MAPE, indicating it's ability to transfer knowledge effectively in facing new scenarios. (ii) AttMAML achieves a 32.74\% MAPE reduction over the standard MAML algorithm on average, emphasizing the effectiveness of the attention mechanism in improving meta-training performance.

 \textbf{Online Tuning Efficiency}.
-Efficiency is a crucial consideration in recent configuration tuning methods\cite{deepcat,shen2023rover}.
+Efficiency is a crucial consideration in recent configuration tuning methods\cite{deepcat,shen2023rover,locat}.
 To evaluate it, we compare \textit{InferLog} with several prominent algorithms: LHS\cite{lhs}, BO with Gaussian Processes (BO-GP)\cite{bogp}, DDPG\cite{ddpg}, and the SOTA method for LLM configuration tuning SCOOT\cite{scoot}, the optimization was conducted within a sampling budget of 15 steps.
 We show tuning results of three datasets in the Fig.\ref{fig:tune}. \textit{InferLog} outperforms other methods by requiring 40.74\%, 53.85\% and 79.68\% fewer iterations to determine the optimal configuration on HPC, HDFS and Linux, resulting in a performance improvement of 1.07$\times$, 1.05$\times$ and 1.13$\times$.
-The reason is that \textit{InferLog} use a warm-start strategy to leverage historical optimal configurations from similar workloads to achieve rapid early convergence.
-Additionally, AttMAML-enhanced SMBO enables fine tune meta-model within few steps in new enviroments, efficiently guiding configurations tuning process.
+The reason is that \textit{InferLog} uses a warm-start strategy to leverage historical optimal configurations from similar workloads to achieve rapid early convergence.
+Then, AttMAML-enhanced SMBO enables the meta-model to be fine-tuned in just a few steps within new environments, efficiently guiding the configuration tuning process.